aliciademorauk/OnlineQuizApp/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Handle front-end components errors and exceptions
-- [ ] Add application security and user authentication
+- [ ] Implement user registration and login with user authentication through JWTs (WIP)
 - [ ] Use OpenAI's Chat Completions API for user to leverage text generation models to create questions more easily
+- [ ] Create React error handling layer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>